If you thought a

 One thing to keep in mind is Netflix is cracking down hard on

 Most of us never wonder about Internet censorship because we’re not affected by it.
-We take for granted that the Internet allows us to keep up with world news, discuss or exchange ideas with others as well as express our true opinions.
+We take for granted that the Internet allows us to keep up with world news, discuss or exchange ideas with others, and express our true opinions.

 Unfortunately, some countries censor, block or filter the internet in hopes of silencing people’s voices and limiting their access to information.